 Mayamiko – ££

 Mayamiko clothing is ethically made in Malawi, and combines contemporary design with traditional African techniques.
-Part of their profits also go towards the Mayakiko Trust, which helps some of the most disadvantaged people in Malawi by providing skills training, education, nutrition, sanitation and promoting fairer trade practices.
+Part of their profits also goes towards the Mayakiko Trust, which helps some of the most disadvantaged people in Malawi by providing skills training, education, nutrition, sanitation and promoting fairer trade practices.
 Prices range from £19 upwards for tops, and £35 upwards for dresses.

 Monkee Genes – ££

 Purveyors of organic bamboo jeans, made in England, that are beautifully soft.
 My only gripe is that Monkee Genes only come in two leg lengths – regular and long.
-The regular leg length being 31″, so if you’re on the shorter side you may struggle with the fit.
+The regular leg length is 31″, so if you’re on the shorter side you may struggle with the fit.

 Nancy Dee Clothing – ££

-British made fashionable ethical clothing for every occasion that’s made with sustainable eco friendly fabrics.
+British made fashionable ethical clothing for every occasion that’s made with sustainable eco-friendly fabrics.
 Join their mailing list to get 20% off your first order.